 A commonly asked question is "what is the difference between 10%, 20%, and 33% fuels?"
 Increasing the nitro in the fuel is almost like adding extra oxygen to the combustion process.
 It burns more efficiently, improves combustion, and delivers more power.
 When increased nitro is used, more of the other fuel components are then required inside the combustion chamber to maintain the perfect air/fuel ratio.
-Therefore, overall fuel mixtures need to be richened slightly (on the high-speed needle, about 3/4 of a turn counterclockwise when changing from 20% to 33%, about 1/2 of a turn counterclockwise when changing from 10% to 20%).
+Therefore, overall fuel mixtures need to be richened slightly (on the high speed needle, about 3/4 of a turn counterclockwise when changing from 20% to 33%, about 1/2 of a turn counterclockwise when changing from 10% to 20%).
 This allows greater fuel flow through the engine and promotes cooler running, even at the maximum lean settings.

 If 33% improves power, then it seems that the highest nitro content available (beyond 33%) should always be used in the engine.
 In reality, there are practical limitations.
 Engines are designed to run best within a range of nitro percentages.
 How the engine is ported, the size of the combustion chamber and other factors determine how much nitro can be efficiently used in the engine.
 The TRX 3.3 Racing Engine responds exceptionally well to a maximum of 33% nitro, returning cooler temps, more power, and a smoother throttle response.
-For those who want to run higher nitro, 33% Top Fuel is the optimum nitro percentage for the TRX 3.3 Racing Engine.
-Increasing the nitro beyond 33% can introduce the need for engine modifications (ports, head shimming, etc.) to avoid starting and tuning difficulties.
-There are limits to how much nitro an engine can effectively use to make more power.
-Lower nitro percentages have their own advantages.
-Nitro is an expensive component in the fuel so 10% nitro blend is more economical for the sport user.
+For those who want to run higher nitro, nitro percentage Increasing the nitro need for engine shimming, etc.) difficulties.
+There an engine can power.
+Lower nitro advantages.
+Nitro is fuel so 10% nitro the sport user.
 10% also provides greater latitude with the needle settings for easier tuning.